MoBiodiv/mobr/README.md

 biodiversity are linked to changes in community structure: the SAD, total abundance, and spatial aggregation.

-The concepts and methods behind this R package are described in two publications.
+The concepts and methods behind this R package are described in three publications.

 McGlinn, D.J.
-X. Xiao, F. May, S. Blowes, J. Chase, N. Gotelli, T. Knight, B. McGill, and O. Purschke.
+X. Xiao, F. May, N.J Gotelli, T. Engel, S.A Blowes, T.M.
+Knight, O. Purschke, J.M Chase, and B.J.
+McGill.
 2019.
 MoB (Measurement of Biodiversity): a method to separate the scale-dependent effects of species abundance distribution, density, and aggregation on diversity change.
 Methods in Ecology and Evolution.
 10:258–269. https://doi.org/10.1111/2041-210X.13102

+McGlinn, D.J.
+T. Engel, S.A.
+Blowes, N.J.
+Gotelli, T.M.
+Knight, B.J.
+McGill, N. Sanders, and J.M.
+Chase. *accepted*.
+A multiscale framework for disentangling the roles of evenness, density, and aggregation on diversity gradients.
+Ecology. https://doi.org/10.1101/851717

 Chase, J.M., B. McGill, D.J.
 McGlinn, F. May, S.A.
 Blowes, X. Xiao, T. Knight.
 2018.
 Embracing scale-dependence to achieve a deeper understanding of biodiversity and its change across communities.
 Ecology Letters.
 21: 1737–1751. https://doi.org/10.1111/ele.13151